|Sunday||12:00 PM – 5:00 PM|

 |Saturday||12:00 PM – 5:00 PM|

 Vancouver-based artists Puya Khalili and Charlotte Wall will share their experiences of working together to develop various public art projects that incorporate several disciplines of visual art, design and architecture to create multi-faceted and provocative artworks for the public realm.
 In the fall of 2021, the artists will install Typhas at Hollybridge Way in Richmond.
 This landmark public artwork, which is inspired by the Fraser River ecology, will enhance the culturally and ecologically rich place and contribute in making a vibrant, healthy and sustainable city.

-The artists will discuss their working process in applying, developing, and designing public art works to offer advice and inspiration for artists interested in expanding their own art practice.
+The artists discuss their working process in applying, developing, and designing public art works to offer advice and inspiration for artists interested in expanding their own art practice.

 A Q&A session will follow the artists presentation for participants to interact online in real-time.